seyio91/newprojectscript/README.md

 to view help option

 ### Other Script Features
-- regex variable which helps restrict the permitted symbols that can be used in the repo name.
+- rRegex variable which helps restrict the permitted symbols that can be used in the repo name.
 This can be changed to permit other symbols
-- Check for if a repository already exists in the specified project folder.
+- Check for existing Repo in project folder.
-Check if Duplicate repo exists on github profile.
+- Duplicate Repo Check.

 ### Planned Improvements.
 - Specific Project Types.
 Ability to specify the type of project and create directory structure by project e.g creating virtual env for python or dockerfiles for docker projects
 - Add Testing

-GITHUB Link to project is [here](https://github.com/seyio91/newprojectscript)